New Zealand English

-New Zealand English (NZE) is the variant of the English language spoken and written by most English-speaking New Zealanders.
+New Zealand English (NZE) is the variant of the English language spoken and written by most New Zealanders.
 Its language code in ISO and Internet standards is en-NZ.
-It is the first language of the majority of the population.
+English is the first language of the majority of the population.

-The English language was established in New Zealand by colonists during the 19th century.
+The English language was brought to New Zealand by colonists during the 19th century.
 It is one of "the newest native-speaker variet[ies] of the English language in existence, a variety which has developed and become distinctive only in the last 150 years".
 The variety of English that had the biggest influence on the development of New Zealand English was Australian English, itself derived from Southeastern England English, with considerable influence from Scottish and Hiberno-English, and with lesser influences the British prestige accent Received Pronunciation (RP) and American English.
 An important source of vocabulary is the Māori language of the indigenous people of New Zealand, whose contribution distinguishes New Zealand English from other varieties.

 Non-rhotic New Zealand English is most similar to Australian English in pronunciation, but has key differences.
 A prominent difference is the realisation of //ɪ// (the KIT vowel): in New Zealand English this is pronounced as a schwa.
 New Zealand English has several increasingly distinct varieties, and while most New Zealanders speak non-rhotic English, rhoticity is increasing quickly, especially among Pasifika and Māori in Auckland and the upper North Island.